LATEST INFORMATION ON VISITING HARROGATE DISTRICT TAP HERE

 CAMP UNDER THE STARS – A PERFECT END TO A FAMILY VISIT!

 Relax on our 3 star campsite amid stunning scenery.
 We have 30 tent pitches (and tents for hire if you don’t have one) and with lots of space for children to play games!
 If a night under canvas isn’t your thing, we have a bunkhouse and bunk barn available too.
 Campfires are allowed and fire pits are available free of charge subject to availability so you can toast your marshmallows to your hearts content!

 * Open all year

 CLOSED Pateley Show Day 23rd Monday September

 Last admission 5pm (Summer), 3pm (Winter) The Gorge is very sheltered and can be enjoyed year round with the changing seasons.
 In many ways it is at its most impressive during the winter when there is more water around and the gorge is teeming with icicles.
 Open 7 days a week.

-Planning on visiting the amazing Nidderdale Museum?...If so, you have come to the right...6.21 miles away
+Planning on staying at the amazing Station Hotel in Harrogate?...If so, you have come to…12.62 miles away

 Cold Cotes, a collection of warm and welcoming luxury accommodation in a delightful rural…12.81 miles away